Registering to vote

 • any other EU country who on or before 31 December 2020 was legally resident in the UK, had permission to enter or stay in the UK, Channel Islands or Isle of Man, or who did not need permission, and this has continued without a break

-EU citizens cannot vote or stand as a candidate in UK Parliamentary General elections.
+EU citizens cannot vote or stand as a candidate in UK Parliamentary general elections.

 Ireland, Cyprus and Malta

-These changes do not affect the eligibility of citizens of Ireland, Cyprus and Malta.
+These changes do not affect the eligibility to vote of citizens of Ireland, Cyprus and Malta.
 Citizens of these countries living in the UK can register, vote and stand as candidates in all elections held in the UK.

 Denmark, Luxembourg, Poland, Portugal and Spain

-Other EU countries
+'Other' EU countries

-To be able to register to vote in local elections in England, local and Assembly elections in Northern Ireland, and Police and Crime Commissioner elections in England and Wales, citizens of other EU countries need to be:
+To be able to register to vote in local elections in England, local and Assembly elections in Northern Ireland, and Police and Crime Commissioner elections in England and Wales, citizens of 'other' EU countries need to be:

-• a citizen of any other EU country who on or before 31 December 2020 was legally resident in the UK, had permission to enter or stay in the UK, Channel Islands or Isle of Man, or who did not need permission, and this has continued without a break
+• a citizen of any 'other' EU country who on or before 31 December 2020 was legally resident in the UK, had permission to enter or stay in the UK, Channel Islands or Isle of Man, or who did not need permission, and this has continued without a break

 The ‘other EU countries’ are: